quan3010/academic-kickstart/content/talk/edinburgh-research-visit-2017.md

 authors = ["Quan Nguyen"]

-summary = "Grateful for the opportunity to visit the University of Edinburgh, hosted by Prof. Dragan Gasevic and Prof. Yannis Dimiatris, in 2017!" abstract_short = "Research visit at University of Edinburgh."
+summary = "Grateful for the opportunity to visit the University of Edinburgh, hosted by Prof. Dragan Gasevic and Prof. Yannis Dimiatris, in 2017!"

 event = "Research Visit"
 event_url = ""